 Interested users can enable notifications for an existing issue to get an email when it's updated.
 It's also possible to change your "Notification settings" for pitivi from the default "Global" to "Watch", to receive notifications for any activity in the entire project.

-Picking a task to work on
+Picking an issue to work on

-To get involved, you can start with tasks tagged Pitivi tasks for
+To get involved, start with issues tagged

 It's best to get in touch with us on our IRC channel

 Freenode, to see if it's still meaningful.